gabeg805/Trash/README.md

 ## Uninstall

-To uninstall the trash can, run the command:
+To uninstall the trash can, run the following command:
 ```
-$ del --uninstall
+trash --uninstall
 ```

 This will remove the trash can directory and all of its contents.